Ch. 01 — In Stealth · Pre-Seed Open

 Wear the ring.

 Slide RingIt onto your index finger.
-Slim, titanium-framed, with embedded motion sensors and a micro-processor.
+Slim, titanium-framed, with on-device intelligence built in.
 It disappears on your hand — until you need it.

 02